crusaderky/xarray_mongodb/doc/db_reference.rst

 - ``_id`` is the unique ID of the xarray object
 - ``attrs``, ``coords``, and ``data_vars`` are ``bson.SON`` objects with
-  the same order as the :class:`collections.OrderedDict` objects in the xarray object.
+  the same order as the dictionaries in the xarray object (note how dicts preserve insertion order starting from Python 3.6).
-- ``attrs`` are the ``Dataset.attrs``, in native MongoDB format.
+- ``attrs`` are the ``Dataset.attrs`` or ``DataArray.attrs``, in native MongoDB format.
   Python object types that are not recognized by PyMongo are not supported.
+Omit when no attrs are available.
 - chunkSize is the number of bytes stored at most in each document in the ``<prefix>.chunks`` collection.
 This is not to be confused with dask chunk size; for each dask chunk there are one or more MongoDB documents in the